-For the six-month term, you’ll pay 1.5% to 10% of the total amount for the first two months.
-Then, you’ll pay 1.25% of the total amount for the last four months.
+For the six-month term, you’ll pay 0.25% – 3.5% of the total for the first two months.
+Then, you’ll pay 1.25% of the total for the last four months.

-For the twelve-month term, you’ll pay 1.5% to 10% of the total amount for the first six months.
+You’ll pay 0.25% – 3.5% of the total for the first six months of the twelve-month term.
 Then, you’ll pay 1.25% of the total amount for the last six months.

-For the eighteen-month term, you’ll pay a flat fee of 1.25% to 3.25% of the total amount every month.
+You’ll pay a flat fee of 1.25% to 3.25% of the total amount every month for the eighteen-month term.

-On average, the APR for a Kabbage line of credit comes out to approximately 40%.
-But depending on your business’s financial health, you could have an APR as low as 24% or as high as 99%.
-As we mentioned earlier, these high rates are the price you pay for accessibility and convenience.
+On average, the APR for a Kabbage line of credit comes out to approximately 22%.
+But depending on your business’s financial health, you could have an APR as low as 9% or as high as 36%.
+As we mentioned earlier, these high rates are the price for accessibility and convenience.

 If Kabbage declines your application, their algorithm will keep you in their system since you’ve already linked your accounts.
 So, if your business’s financial health improves, Kabbage will contact you to let you know you are eligible for funding.

-If your business experiences dilemmas of this nature, you might want to seek a business lender that uses living, breathing human beings to make decisions.
-These business lenders won’t decline applications until they know the reason for the issue at hand.
+If your business experiences dilemmas of this nature, you might seek a business lender that uses living, breathing human beings to make decisions.
+These business lenders won’t decline applications until they know the reason for the issue.